Posted on October 03 2017

 After previous failed attempts to conquer Everest a British team of mountaineers successfully scaled the worlds highest mountain.
 In 1953 Edmund Hillary and sherpa Tenzing Norgay became the first two humans to stand at the top of the world.

-It's not clear what watch each of them wore, but Hillary was rumored to have worn a British made Smith's to the summit.
+It's not clear what watch each of them wore, but Hillary was rumoured to have worn a British made Smith's to the summit.
 What isn't in doubt is that Rolex were the expeditions official watch supplier.
 To celebrate the successful ascent, and Rolex's contribution, the company released the Oyster Perpetual Explorer later that year.

 A deceptively simple watch this is the most understated of Rolex's sports watches.
-It's lasting appeal has been that simplicity – rugged yet smart enough to wear to the office.
+Its lasting appeal has been that simplicity – rugged yet smart enough to wear to the office.
 A watch with high technical specifications but without a busy dial or rotating bezel.

-Although the watch design and specifications have evolved through the decades since it's introduction the basics are a constant.
+Although the watch design and specifications have evolved through the decades since its introduction the basics are a constant.

 - Case of 36-39mm